-14 (HDC, HCC, TOH) Adjoining the bathing beach area, Monument Park (5.8-acres) has a launch ramp for boats and a dredged basin for mooring pleasure craft.
+HARBORFRONT PARKS (HDC, HCC, TOH).
+Adjoining the bathing beach area, War Memorial Park (5.8-acres) has a launch ramp for boats sure craft.
 Permits for the moorings must be obtained from the Harbormaster.
-The "Iron Horse," which gives the park its name, was installed in 1929 to honor townsmen who had served in the Armed Forces.
+The bronze equestrian sculpture known as the "Victory Statue" was created by artist Theo Alice Ruggles Kitson and her daughter Theo and installed in 1929 to honor townsmen who had served in the Armed Forces.
 Nearby Whitney Wharf was long used for commercial shipping.
 The site of a car dealership before being acquired in a land swap in 1989, it was then structurally restored and landscaped.
-The POW-MIA Veteran's

-Park adjoins Whitney Wharf.
-The CPAfunded purchase of the former Mobil Station site on the harbor in 2009 further enhanced harbor views and access.
+The POW-MIA Veteran's Park adjoins Whitney Wharf.
+The CPA-funded purchase of the former Mobil Station site on the harbor in 2009 further enhanced harbor views and access.
+Repair and resiliency work is currently under way to on the 4 Town-owned wharves: at Town Pier: the POW-MIA Park, the former Mobil Station Parcel, and Barnes Wharf.

-15 BARNES AND STEAMBOAT LANE WHARVES (HDC) These stone wharves, dating back to steamboat days, protect 2.8 acres of shoreline.
+5 BARNES AND STEAMBOAT LANE WHARVES (HDC).
+These stone wharves, dating back to steamboat days, protect 2.8 acres of shoreline.
 Barnes Wharf is the site of the Lincoln Maritime Center, which sponsors sailing and rowing programs open to the public.
-Design and permitting for repair of these and other town wharves and seawalls was underway in 2017.

-16 (HCC) Four wooded parcels totaling ~15 acres along Rockland Street and George Washington Boulevard are a scenic buffer for commuting & beach traffic.
+6 (HCC).
+Four wooded parcels totaling ~15 acres along Rockland Street and George Washington Boulevard are a scenic buffer for commuting & beach traffic.
 The 2005 addition of Porter's Cove Point (4 acres) offers estuary views and increased protection to the Weir River ACEC.

-7 WORLD'S END (TTOR) These 17 251 acres consist of two islands that were connected to each other and to the mainland by causeway and dam construction in the 17th Century.
-The largest property in Boston Harbor Islands, World's End and its 4.5 miles of carriage paths and footpaths draw many on week-ends.
-More info on access and the park's features at thetrustees.org.
+17WORLD'S END (TTOR).
+These 251 acres consist of two islands that were connected to each other and to the mainland by causeway and dam construction in the 17th Century.
+The largest property in Boston Harbor Islands, World's End and its of wetland and upland.
+Limited trail system but no formal trailhead or parking.
+Maud Milliken Memorial Path, planted with rhododendrons and azaleas near 20 FOUNDRY POND AREA (HCC).
+Created by damming the Weir Brass Kettle Brook, is closest to James Hill Lane.
+Access from Rt.
+3A in Cohas-River, most likely in the late 18th Censet near Sohier Street, at Turkey Hill or tury, the pond was used sequentially through James Hill Lane from Leavitt by two ironworks and a wool scouring plant, all of which burned.
+The Sports-

+4.5 miles of carriage paths and footpaths draw many on weekends.
+More info on access and the park's features, at thetrustees

-18 LYFORD'S LYKING (HCC) These 6.63 acres of salt marsh along the inner estuary near Rockland Street are named for John Lyford, the Pilgrims' first minister, banished from Plymouth in 1625.
+LYFORD'S LYKING (HCC).
+These 6.63 acres of salt marsh along the inner estuary near Rockland Street are named for John Lyford, the Pilarims' first minister, banished from Plymouth in 1625.
 He was one of the first settlers of Nantasket.
-In the Thayer Woods.
-More at thetrustees.org.
+In the 1600s this was the site of a herring fish weir (trap)-origin of the Weir River's name.
+Derby Academy gave 3 acres.
+Birding